sgnl-actions/aad-enable-user/README.md

 **"userPrincipalName is required"**
 - Ensure the input parameter is provided and not empty

-**"BEARER_AUTH_TOKEN secret is required"**
+**"OAuth2 authentication is required"**
-- Verify the secret is configured in your environment
+- Verify OAuth2 secrets are configured in your environment
-- Check token has not expired
+- Check access token has not expired

 **"Failed to enable user: 401 Unauthorized"**
 - Token may be expired or invalid